What is psychotherapy or counselling?

 - the effects of long-standing wounds or traumas going back into your adult or childhood past, including sexual, emotional or physical abuse, or absence of appropriate care

 - somatic symptoms or issues - illnesses or just pains or experiences that appear to be in your body, but might have to do with our human living being bodily as much as mentally.
-I work at the medical end, but often a sharp separation cannot be made
+I work at the psychological, not the medical end, but often a sharp separation cannot be made

 The psychotherapy I do is highly individualised – no two therapies are the same.
 Every client is unique, every set of issues, goals or problems is unique, and every therapy develops in its own customised unique way.
 This is unlike practitioners who would use the same method regardless of the person and their issues, or who would follow a therapy manual or blueprint regardless of its impact and relevance.